This post may contain affiliate links for your convenience, which means I will be compensated if you make a purchase after clicking on my links.

 Is a Faster Adoption Process Better?

 Adopting a dog should never be an impulse decision.
 10-15 years is the average life-span of a dog.
 Deciding to adopt a dog should include a lot of research.
-Research if you are truly ready and what type of dog fits your personality and lifestyle.

 What I actually love about our rescues 24-hour policy I mentioned above… is that it makes you really think about whether or not this is the right dog.
 It truly helps reduce the impulse decisions….
 Because let’s face it, all puppies are cute and dogs have a way of stealing our hearts at first sight.
 And just because he’s cute, doesn’t mean he’s meant to be yours for the next decade.

 So don’t be in a hurry.
 Take your time, research, research, and more research.
-Don’t choose the first dog you see, don’t adopt a dog just because you feel sorry for him.
+Don’t choose the first dog you see, don’t adopt a dog just because you feel sorry for them.
 And certainly, don’t adopt a dog just because you woke up and decided you need a dog.

 Head over to our I’m ready to adopt page next, so we can help you in your adoption journey.